TraceabilityInternet/TraceabilityDriver/README.md

 ## Configuration
 There are several important fields that need to be configured in the `appsettings.json` file before you can use the Traceability Driver.

+* `URL` - This is the URL you want to host the Traceability Driver under.
 * `MapperDLLPath` - This is the physical filepath to the compiled DLL that contains the mapper for your Traceability Driver.
 * `MapperClassName` - This is the full namespace to the class the mapper DLL that will be used for mapping to/from your local data format into the common data model.
 * `APIKey` - This is the configured API Key that will be required to talk to your Traceability Driver through the Internal API.
 More about the Internal API is documented below.